Encyclopedia of Religion, 2nd ed. (multi-volume)

 Call Number: BJ1191 .O94 2005

 A guide to ethics within the Christian theological tradition, from which thought and action can never be neatly separated.
 Four sections explore the sources of Christian moral knowledge (scripture, divine commands, church tradition, reason and natural law, experience); the structure of the Christian life (vocation, virtue, rules, responsibility, death); the spirit of the Christian life (faith, hope, love); and the spheres of the Christian life (government, family, economy, culture, church).
-Note: Not in reference.
+Note: This title in circulating collection.

 The Book of Symbols: Reflections on Archetypal Images